ibm-cloud-docs/schematics/workspace-setup.md

   </tbody>
   </table>

-Next, depending on the permissions you assigned, the user that you added can start [creating Terraform configuration files](/docs/schematics?topic=schematics-create-tf-config) or working with [Terraform resources](https://www.terraform.io/docs/index.html){: external}.
+Next, depending on the permissions you assigned, the user that you added can start working with [Terraform resources](https://www.terraform.io/docs/index.html){: external}.

 ## Setting up workspaces